purescript-contrib/governance/pursuit-preregistry.md

     Now the README will appear on Pursuit.

-Don’t forget to update package-sets. https://github.com/purescript/package-sets/blob/master/CONTRIBUTING.md#how-to-add-a-package-to-the-set
+Don’t forget to update the registry. https://github.com/purescript/registry#publish-a-package